brilliance-admin/backend-python/README.md

 </div>

 **Key ideas:**
+- **API oriented**\
+Works entirely on FastAPI and provides a prebuilt SPA via static files (Vue3 + Vuetify).\
+Data generation/updating API separated from rendering fontend with zero hardcode, this makes it possible to have a single frontend with multiple backend implementations in different languages and makes test coverage easier.
+- **Data Display**\
-- Providing rich ways to display and manage data (tables, charts etc) from any data sources
+Providing rich and convenient ways to display and manage data (tables, charts, etc) from any data source.
+- **ORM**\
-- Automatic schema generation from ORM (SQLAlchemy models implemented)
+Automatic schema generation and methods for CRUD operations.
-- The backend is separated from the frontend, with no hardcoding, but the frontend is embedded via static files and does not require a separate runtime.
+- **Minimal boilerplate**\
-- Focused on minimal boilerplate and simplified, but rich configuration
+Focused on simplified, but rich configuration.

 **How it works:**
-- Works entirely on FastAPI and provides a prebuilt SPA via static files (Vue3 + Vuetify)
 - After authentication, the user receives the admin panel schema, and the frontend renders it
 - The frontend communicates with the backend via API to fetch and modify data

 ### [Live Demo](https://brilliance-admin.com/) | [Example App](https://github.com/brilliance-admin/backend-python/tree/main/example) | Documentation (todo)